Blatko1/awesome-msdf/README.md

 - custom colored text drop shadow,
 - gamma correction

-### What's the motive?
+### The repo motive

 There are two reasons why I wanted to make this repo.
 The first reason is that I am very interested in distance fields and their usage in rendering.
 Therefore, this repo helps me to understand and learn more.
-The second reason is the very rare findings on this topic on the internet.
+The second reason is the very rare findings on this topic over the internet.
 While searching for code examples and usage information regarding the subject, I could only find a few articles.
 Also, searching on GitHub, I often found the same basic *code snippet* repeating itself in almost every repo.
-Accordingly, I want to fill this repo with as much information and code examples (basic to advanced) as possible.
+I want to fill this repo with as much information and code examples (basic to advanced) as possible so other people don't have to search aimlessly.

-## Sources, links, articles and more info
+## Sources, links, articles, discussions, more info

 Here you can find links to all the sources that helped me learn about MSDF and create the showcase.

 > ⚠️ Constantly adding more! ⚠️

+##### Intro

 - [Text Rendering For Games](https://docs.google.com/presentation/d/1NCYNyR726F6j7vxwxFw0w0t8c6DUbiEMaxwMBbdP__0/edit#slide=id.g43674374e_046) - Presentation which covers three different ways to render text for games (one of them being SDFs).
 - [The Valve paper](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) - The idea of using distance fields to render text was originally proposed in this short *pdf*.

+##### SDFs (Signed distance field)

 - [Glyphs, shapes, fonts, signed distance fields. - YouTube](https://www.youtube.com/watch?v=1b5hIMqz_wM) - Short video explaining how to generate and use SDFs for rendering text or other 2D shapes.
 - [Drawing Text with Signed Distance Fields in Mapbox GL](https://blog.mapbox.com/drawing-text-with-signed-distance-fields-in-mapbox-gl-b0933af6f817) - Short article that covers the idea behind SDFs and the basic usage of SDFs for text rendering.

+##### Antialiasing SDF text

+- [Cinder-SdfText: Initial Release (WIP) - Cinder](https://discourse.libcinder.org/t/cinder-sdftext-initial-release-wip) - Interesting discussion about a SDF text renderer and about improving the shader code to preserve the quality of minified SDF texts.
+- [Antialiasing with a signed distance field - Musing Mortoray](https://mortoray.com/antialiasing-with-a-signed-distance-field/) - Article which tries to explain how to properly setup the shader code for true antialiasing.
+- [Antialiasing For SDF Textures](https://drewcassidy.me/2020/06/26/sdf-antialiasing/) - Article which shows diferent ways of seting up the shader code for better antialiasing.
+Some parts are based on the explanations of the article above.

+##### MSDFs (Multi-channel signed distance field)

 - [Chlumsky/msdfgen: Multi-channel signed distance field generator](https://github.com/Chlumsky/msdfgen) -
 - [Implementing SDF/MSDF Font In OpenGL](https://medium.com/@calebfaith/implementing-msdf-font-in-opengl-ea09a9ab7e00) -
 - [MSDF text rendering performance demonstration - YouTube](https://www.youtube.com/watch?v=r-2z-ccuZKE) - Short video presenting the performance of using MSDFs when rendering a lot of text.
 Note that minified text looks much worse then the rest but I am convinced that methods used in this showcase avoid that efficiently.